crypton480/HilbertCuts/README.md

 From the terminal go to the correct folder and type "java -jar jNormaliz.jar".

-Open the file graph.in and run Normaliz
+Open the file graph.in and run Normaliz with Hilbert basis mode (or higher)